Mixture of Horizons in Action Chunking: Abstract

 \section{Abstract}

-Vision-language-action (VLA) models have shown remarkable capabilities in robotic manipulation, but their performance is sensitive to the \textbf{action chunk length} used during training, termed \textbf{``horizon''}.
-Our empirical study reveals an inherent trade-off: longer horizons provide stronger global foresight but degrade fine-grained accuracy, while shorter ones sharpen local control yet struggle on long-term tasks, implying fixed choice of single horizons being suboptimal.
+Vision-language-action models exhibit an inherent trade-off in action chunk length (``horizon''): longer horizons improve global foresight but degrade fine-grained local control, while shorter ones yield the opposite.
 To mitigate the trade-off, we propose a \textbf{mixture of horizons (MoH)} strategy.
-MoH rearranges the action chunk into several segments with different horizons, processes them in parallel with a shared action transformer, and fuses outputs with a light linear gate.
-It has three appealing benefits.
-1) MoH exploits long-term foresight and short-term precision jointly within a single model, improving both performance and generalizability to complex tasks.
-2) MoH is plug-and-play for full-attention action modules with minimal training or inference overhead.
-3) MoH enables dynamic inference with adaptive horizons, which selects stable actions through cross-horizon consensus, achieving 2.5$\times$ higher throughput than baselines while preserving superior performance.
-Extensive experiments over flow-based policies $\pi_0$, $\pi_{0.5}$, and one-step regression policy $\pi_{\text{reg}}$ demonstrate that MoH yields consistent and significant gains on both simulations and real-world tasks.
-Notably, under mixed-task setting, $\pi_{0.5}$ with MoH reaches a new state-of-the-art with 99\% average success rate on LIBERO after only $30k$ training iterations.
-Project page: \url{https://github.com/Timsty1/MixtureOfHorizons}
+In brief, MoH rearranges the action chunk into several segments with different horizons, processes them in parallel with a shared action transformer, and fuses outputs with a light linear gate.
+It offers three appealing benefits. i) Long-term foresight and short-term precision are jointly exploited within a single model. ii) MoH is plug-and-play for full-attention action modules with minimal training or inference overhead. iii) MoH enables dynamic inference with adaptive horizons, which selects stable actions through cross-horizon consensus, achieving 2.5$\times$ higher throughput than baselines while preserving superior performance.
+Extensive experiments over flow-based and one-step regression policies demonstrate that MoH yields consistent and significant gains on both simulations and real-world tasks.